yanyanzou0721/GWIFA/README.md

     resolution : int , resolution of the matrix

 Optional:
-    pre : file, if you have already run the script once fit : bool, whether to conduct spline fitting. suggest value : True spacing=3
+    pre : file, {organ}_target_region.xls if you have already run the script once fit : bool, whether to conduct spline fitting. suggest value : True spacing=3
     ymin=-100